Amine4jh/FAQs-Card/README.md

 ![alt text](image.png)

-This is a fully responsive web project built using **HTML, CSS, and JavaScript**.
-It adapts seamlessly across different screen sizes, providing a smooth user experience on all devices.
+A fully responsive web project built with **HTML**, **CSS**, and **JavaScript**, designed to deliver a seamless experience across all screen sizes.
+The layout dynamically adjusts to different devices, while smooth animations enhance user interaction and engagement.
+This project demonstrates a strong focus on responsive design principles, performance, and clean UI implementation.

 ## Features